Last Updated: October 8, 2024

 United States of America

-Aubrey played a key role in turning Chesapeake Energy into one of country's largest natural gas producers.
+Aubrey played a key role in turning Chesapeake Energy into one of the country's largest natural gas producers.
 He was an outspoken advocate for natural gas as a cleaner and safer alternative to oil and coal fuels.
-At the absolute peak of his career, Aubrey was a billionaire and one of the highest paid corporate executives in the world.
-In 2008, McClendon was the highest paid CEO of all the S&P 500 companies, with a compensation package totaling $112 million.
+At the absolute peak of his career, Aubrey was a billionaire and one of the highest-paid corporate executives in the world.
+In 2008, McClendon was the highest-paid CEO of all the S&P 500 companies, with a compensation package totaling $112 million.

 Early Life

-Aubrey McClendon was born on July 14, 1959 in Oklahoma City, Oklahoma to parents Carole Kerr and Joe Connor McClendon.
-He was the great nephew of Robert S. Kerr, a governor of Oklahoma and U.S. senator from the state.
+Aubrey McClendon was born on July 14, 1959, in Oklahoma City, Oklahoma.
+He was the son of Carole Kerr and Joe Connor McClendon.
+He was the great-nephew of Robert S. Kerr, a governor of Oklahoma and U.S. senator from the state.
 He grew up in Belle Isle, a neighborhood in Oklahoma City, and attended Belle Isle Elementary School.
 He went to high school at Heritage High School and graduated in 1977 as the senior class president and co-valedictorian.
-While a teenager, he started his own lawn mowing business.
+As a teenager, he started his own lawn-mowing business.

 Career

 McClendon focused on drilling wells into unconventional reservoirs like fractured carbonates and shales.
-He was an early adopter of horizontal drilling and hydraulic fracturing techniques, which helped the company grow quickly and helped McClendon develop the reputation for being a visionary leader in the field.
+He was an early adopter of horizontal drilling and hydraulic fracturing techniques, which helped the company grow quickly and helped McClendon develop a reputation as a visionary leader in the field.
 He took the company public in 1993.
 Over the following three years, its stock was the most successful in the country, rising 274% in value from 1994 to 1997.

 Hunter Martin/Getty Images

 In June 2012, McClendon relinquished his chairman title though he remained CEO.
 He later stepped down from the CEO position in April 2013.
-At the time, the company was estimated to be the second largest producer of natural gas in the United States, following only ExxonMobil.
+At the time, the company was estimated to be the second-largest producer of natural gas in the United States, following only ExxonMobil.
 Following his departure from the company, he retained the option to continue investing in Chesapeake wells through July 2014.
-Meanwhile, he founded American Energy Partners, PL, in 2013, a private oil and natural gas company.
+Meanwhile, he founded American Energy Partners, PL, a private oil and natural gas company, in 2013.

 In February 2015, Chesapeake filed a lawsuit against McClendon in which it accused him of misappropriating company data when he began American Energy Partners.
 The parties reached a settlement in 2015.
 In March 2016, a federal grand jury indicted McClendon for violating antitrust laws and conspiring to suppress prices paid for oil and natural gas leases by rigging the bidding process for leases.
 McClendon released a statement denying all charges.
 However, before his innocence or guilt could be proven, McClendon tragically was killed in a car accident.